Malaysia: SST 2025 Made Easy for Businesses

 This means:

-If you do business in these services and earn less than RM1 million No SST registration needed
+- If you do business in these services and earn less than RM1 million No SST registration is needed.

 SST Filing & Payment Deadlines